hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 R. L. Wasserstein and N. A. Lazar, 2016:  The ASA's statement on p-values:  context, process, and purpose.  *The American Statistician*, 70:  129-133.

+## Some thoughts on modeling, beyond statistical modeling

+### Lee A, Segel

+"Different models are required to answer different questions."

+[....]

+"Beyond a certain point, however, the achievement of better agreement with experiment is illusory.
+Since a model is an approximation to reality there is a limit to the expected agreement beteween theory and experiment.
+It is important to keep this fact in mind in order to avoid giving automatic preference of one model over another because one gives results in closer accord with reality."

+[....]

+"[A] complex system can be characterized by the fact that it must be attacked via many models.
+No single model will ever suffice.
+Moreover, the more models required, the more complex the system must be.
+(I recently learned that J. Casti put forward a similar idea.)"

+Source:  Segel, 1995:  Grappling with complexity.  *Complexity*, vol. 1, pp. 18-25.

+### David A. Randall and Bruce A. Wielicki

+"Tuning consists of adjusting coefficients in a model to improve the agreement between the model results and measurements.
+Modelers sometimes say they need data so that they can tune their models."

+[....]

+"Modelers sometimes say they need data to 'calibrate' their models.
+Model calibration is the same as tuning, except that...the word tuning has certain negative connotations, while calibration has positive connotations.
+We all appreciate that instrument calibration is a good thing.
+Surely, then, model calibration is also a good thing, unlike, for example, tuning."

+[....]

+"Tuning consists of...adjusting parameters after a model is run to improve the agreement between the model results and data.
+Tuning is bad empiricism.
+Calibration is bad empiricism with a bag over its head."

+[....]

+"[T]he most scientifically valuable thing that can come out of a comparison of measurements with model results is to show that the model has failed."

+[....]

+"We often hear it said in seminars or informal conversations that 'such and such a model has been tuned' or 'so and so must have tuned the model in order to get such good agreement'.
+These accusations are cheap shots:  they are very easy to make and very difficult to refute."

+Source:  Randall and Wielicki, 1997:  Measurements, Models, and Hypotheses in the Atmospheric Sciences.  *Bulletin of the American Meteorological Society*, vol. 78, no. 3, pp. 399-406.

 ## Some thoughts on being a researcher